cmolinan/Hello-rails-back-end/README.md

 This project is to implement a connection between a Ruby on Rails back-end and React front-end, in order to understand the pros and cons of different approaches of connecting Ruby on Rails back-end with React front-end.

+This is the back-end side, developed in Ruby on Rails

-In this case, the React/Redux app is located in the following repository: https://github.com/cmolinan/Hello-react-front-end
+The React/Redux app is located in the following repository: https://github.com/cmolinan/Hello-react-front-end